Citrus Oil Guide

-Have you ever walked into a room when someone is pealing an orange and detected the familiar orange aroma wafting throught the air?
+Have you ever walked into a room when someone is pealing an orange and detected the familiar orange aroma wafting through the air?
 What you are smelling is the natural essential oil that is housed within the rind of the orange.
 It is the rinds of citrus fruits that gives them their highly aromatic and familiar aroma.
-Although the majority of commercially available essential oils are extracted from the original botanical material by use of steam distillation, most citrus essential oils are extracted by pressing the rinds of the citrus fruits.
+Although the majority of commercially available essential oils are extracted from the original botanical material by use of steam distillation, most commercially available citrus rind essential oils are extracted by cold pressing the rinds of the citrus fruits.
 The next time that you eat an orange or a grapefruit, take a portion of the peel and squeeze it in half ensuring that the colorful side of the peel is on the outside.
 If the fruit is fresh and healthy, you should notice that the rind squirts a tiny quantity of an aromatic fluid.
-That fluid is the essential oil.
+That fluid is comprised of essential oil components.

 Citrus Essential Oils are also a must to have within your apothecary when experimenting with natural fragrance blends for men or women.
-Most of the citrus oils are generally regarded as top notes and help lift an aroma and brighten more earthy, deep aromatics like Patchouli, Vetiver and Rose.
-The exception is the highly floral Neroli Essential Oil which I personally consider a middle note.
+Most of the citrus oils are generally regarded as top notes that help lift an aroma and brighten more earthy, deep aromatics like Patchouli, Vetiver and Rose.
+The exception is the highly floral Neroli Essential Oil which is steam distilled from the blossoms.
+I personally consider Neroli to be a middle note.

 Below are brief descriptions of the aromatic properties of each of the citrus oils.
-Each oil also offers some benefit for topical application, i.e. when used prudently, Bergamot can be helpful in controlling oily skin and acne.
+Each oil also offers some benefit for topical application, i.e. when used prudently and mindfully regarding its phototoxicity, Bergamot can be helpful in controlling oily skin and acne.
 To learn more about each of the citrus oils, click on the associated links for each oil to be taken to the oil's essential oil profile.

 Bitter Orange Essential Oil (Citrus aurantium)